Found near a village in Seine et Marne.

 • Exposure: sun, shade, part shade

-• Hardiness: -10°C
+• Hardiness: -9°C

 • Soil moisture: cool soil

-• Soil PH: neutral or calcareous
+• Soil PH: neutral, calcareous or acidic

 • Soil type: all